eschwartz/eschwartz.github.io/_drafts/wire-and-almondjs.md

 // app.js
 define(['wire!context/app'], function(ctx) {
-  // ctx.myView is an instance of 'views/baseView',
-  // created with the 'templates/myTemplate.html.hbs' template
+  var app = {
+    start: function($el) {
+      ctx.myView.render().
+        appendTo($el);
+    }
+  }

+  return app;
 });
 {% endhighlight %}

 Pretty cool, eh?
 I geek out on this kind of thing, so I've really enjoyed using Wire.js.
-Our code base is quite large, and includes many different modularized components -- it's really nice to be able to configure all of these components in one place.
+Our code base is quite large, and includes many different modularized components.
+Wire.js provides much needed structure, and helps me keep my sanity while I'm working on this project.

 ## Using Almond.js

 One of the requirements for the library I'm creating is to be able to access components within the global namespace.
-This means users of the library won't need to mess around with RequireJS.
+The goal is to make the library as simple to use as possible.

 {% highlight html %}
 <script src="builtLib.js"></script>